P-oke/CapitalPlacementTask/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the license terms.

 ---

-Thank you for using and contributing to this project!
-If you have any questions or issues, please don't hesitate to [contact us](mailto:your-email@example.com).